Linear Model and Extensions: Examples

 \citet{carpenter2002groups} asked the question: Why does the U.S. Food and Drug Administration approve some drugs more quickly than others?
 With data about 450 drugs reviewed from 1977 to 2000, he studied the dependence of review times on various covariates, including political influence, wealth of the richest organization representing the disease, media coverage, etc. I use the version of data analyzed by \citet{keele2010proportionally}.
 The outcome \ri{acttime} is censored indicated by \ri{censor}.
 The original paper contains more detailed explanations of the variables.

 An obvious feature of time-to-event data is that the outcome is non-negative.
 This can be easily dealt with by the log transformation.
-However, the outcomes may be censored, resulting in inadequate tail information.
+However, the outcomes are often censored, resulting in inadequate tail information.
 With right censoring, modeling the mean involves extrapolation in the right tail.
+Therefore, for censored time-to-event data, we need different statistical modeling tools beyond the conditional mean.